 We aim to unlock potential and effect real change – enabling people to come together to form communities around the creative industries and tech.
 By providing affordable creative space for local artists, makers and tech developers, alongside exhibition and event spaces, The Art Station is developing new networks in the region and provides access to unique creative opportunities.

-The Art Station is a non-profit arts organisation, developing a new workspace for the creative industries in Saxmundham and as a base for an arts programme for the local community and coastal Suffolk.
+The Art Station is a charity arts organisation, having developed a new workspace for the creative industries in Saxmundham, it now acts as a base for an engaging arts programme that serves the local community and coastal Suffolk

 “The creation of studios, work spaces and a meeting point for the cultural and creative community in rural East Suffolk, has the potential to build the local economy and sense of place.”

 Jayne Knight (arts development manager, Suffolk County Council)

 Art Station Film is back from a summer break to bring you an exciting programme of one minute films.
 One Minute Volume Eleven is the latest in the series of programmes compiled/curated by artist Kerry Baldry.